UkpAlex/UkpAlex/README.md

 ## About Me

 - 🎓 Currently pursuing a degree in Computer Engineering and Artificial Intelligence at Thai-Nichi Institute of Technology
-- 💻 My interests include ML and NLP, with a particular focus on ML
+- 💻 My interests include ML and NLP, with a particular focus on Python
 - 🌱 Always eager to learn and explore new technologies
 - 📫 You can reach me at ukritghs@gmail.com